 - if any driver does not have documentation such as a driver’s licence, registration or insurance

 - if one or more of the vehicles isn’t drivable

-- if the total damage to all the vehicles and property appears to be more than $2,000 (as of January 1, 2011), you must go to a police station and file a Collision Report Form
+- if the involved vehicles have $2,000 or more combined damage, you must go to a police station and file a Collision Report Form

 - failure to do so could result in demerit points or a fine